ZenHackTeam/ZenHackWebsite/_posts/writeups/OtterCTF2018/2018-12-12-memory_forensics.md

 ---
-title: OtterCTF -  Memory Forensics
 author: Giotino - Killua
+ctf: OtterCTF
+challenge: Memory Forensics
+categories: [forensic]
+tags: [ ctf, challenge, write-up, forensics, volatility ]
 layout: writeup
-category: ctf
-tags: [ ctf, challenge, write-up, forensics, volatility ]
-date: 2018-12-12
 ---

 In this write up we will discuss all the moemry forensic challenges, and you can find [here](https://mega.nz/#!sh8wmCIL!b4tpech4wzc3QQ6YgQ2uZnOmctRZ2duQxDqxbkWYipQ) all the memory dumps produced using [volatility](https://www.volatilityfoundation.org/) (and strings command :P).